AET-DevOps26/team-drops/helm/team-drops/README.md

-If Rancher reports that the deployment user is attempting to grant RBAC permissions it does not hold, inspect the rendered `team-drops-monitoring-state-metrics` Role.
+If Rancher reports that the deployment user is attempting to grant RBAC permissions it does not hold, inspect the rendered `team-drops-monitoring-kube-state-metrics` Role.
 It must contain only pods and deployments.
 The chart deliberately sets an explicit collector allowlist so kube-state-metrics defaults cannot add cluster resources such as admission webhooks, certificate requests, storage classes, or volume attachments.

 A failed monitoring revision can be recovered by fixing the values and running the same `helm upgrade --install` command again.
-Helm reconciles its uniquely named resources without taking ownership of application resources.
+Helm reconciles the partially created namespaced resources; the working application release in `team-drops` does not need to be reinstalled.

 If every monitoring workload shows one desired replica but zero current pods, the workload controllers are being prevented from creating Pods.
 Ask a Rancher administrator to inspect project/namespace quota, LimitRanges, Pod Security, and admission policy.
 Do not delete bound monitoring PVCs while correcting the namespace.
-The automatic deployment prints these policies, workload descriptions, and `team-drops` events whenever a run fails.
+The automatic deployment prints these policies, workload descriptions, and `drops-monitoring` events whenever a run fails.

 ### Loki logs